-It is published on the gov.uk website alongside the original GRI Final Recommendations Report (March 2020).
+This report is accessible on the gov.uk website alongside the original GRI Final Recommendations Report (March 2020).

-Recognising and building on the work currently underway around nature and climate disclosure, the Report sets out an ambitious but pragmatic two-step approach to achieving this:
+Recognising and building on the urgency of addressing nature and climate-related disclosures, the report outlines an ambitious but pragmatic two-step approach to achieving this:

 Step 1: Recommending as a first step that the Government introduce a legal requirement for the finance sector to apply the same principles of due diligence that will be asked of supply chain companies (under the current due diligence obligation within the Environment Act 2021), to ensure no investment or lending benefits from or supports illegal deforestation